eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.262
+- Prevent mustard Flag sand rate when you have infinite waves
+- Suppress SGC message if you have infinite blocks

 ## 3.261
 - Fixed some backwards logic (dragon forge, glass saw)
 - New boost had a crash bug